rightjs/rightjs-docs/docs/en/plugins/json.md

 # JSON Support

+__WARNING!__ this module was merged into the RightJS core since version 2.3.0

 This module provides the standard JSON import/export functionality, plus some additional features

 __NOTE__: this module uitilizes browser's _native_ JSON format support if it is available